-A stone’s throw from the designer juggernauts on Old Bond Street is the grand Brown’s Hotel, one of the jewels of the Rocco Forte hotel empire.
-A retreat for royalty and presidents since 1837, we had dinner in the hotel’s newly reopened restaurant, Charlie’s, named after Lord Charles Forte.
+A stone’s throw from the designer juggernauts on Old Bond Street is Charlie’s in the grand Brown’s Hotel, one of the jewels of the Rocco Forte empire.
+A retreat for royalty and presidents since 1837, we had a delightful dinner in Charlie’s, named after Lord Charles Forte.

-The redesigned space exudes quality and sophistication.
+Charlie’s exudes sophistication.
 The wallpaper frescoes, purposefully worn fabric on the seating and exotic bone china (try not taking a photo of the bottom of a plate!) gave an antique, homely feeling to the room.
 Table 16 is great as we we were in a semi-circular booth with a view of the whole restaurant allowed us to preview which dishes we might like to try.

-A quintessential British menu is on offer, bringing freshness and sophistication to the dining room.
-Charlie’s menus are developed by Michelin-starred chef Adam Byatt who is at the forefront of the innovative British cooking scene.
+A quintessential British menu is on offer, developed by chef Adam Byatt who is at the forefront of the innovative British cooking scene and there are Italian, French and Spanish influences too.
 A veteran of the kitchens at Claridge’s, The Berkeley and The Square, he also has his own successful London restaurants.

-A trolley whizzed past making its rounds, allowing filleting and slicing for some dishes, before they were plated and served at tables.
+A shiny silver trolley whizzed past making its rounds, where the team were filleting and slicing today’s trolley dish of the day.
 This is such a nice addition to a restaurant’s service and reminded me of fine dining restaurants on a transatlantic cruise.
-For lunch service, Charlie’s offers a daily trolley special, adding an element of theatre and fun to your experience.

-For our main courses, a grilled Dover sole was fresh, fragrant, and intricate, filleted on the trolley table side.
-It was accompanied by a tartare sauce so good I asked for seconds.
-The rack of lamb with potato gratin was delightfully pink and plated up at our table.
+For our main courses, a grilled Dover sole was fresh, fragrant, and so full of flavour, filleted expertly.
+The highlight was a Beef Wellington from the trolley.
+Sliced tableside, the fillet was cooked a happy medium with a delicate mushroom spiked pastry adding so many textures and flavours.
 The freshness of the ingredients was evident throughout the entire dinner even down to the lemon I squeezed over my fish.
-Our attentive sommelier ensured that we had excellent wine pairings with all our dishes.
+Our attentive Scottish sommelier ensured that we had awesome wine pairings with all our dishes.